 Welcome to the Snapper Fishing Guide Victoria.
-Snapper is an iconic fish of Victoria, with seasonal runs throughout Spring to Summer.
+Snapper is an iconic local fish species with seasonal runs from Spring through to Summer.
 Port Philip Bay, Western Port & Bass straight have local boat ramps queuing a mile long in the very early hours of the morning during peak times.
-Snapper is so highly regarded because of their beautiful appearance, wonderful fighting qualities and a top table fish.
-They’re also a great fish to target with both bait & lures.
+Snapper is highly regarded because of their beautiful appearance, and wonderful fighting qualities and they are a top table fish.
+They’re also a great fish to target with both bait & soft plastics.
 Big reds are the species that Victorian anglers dream of catching.
-Remember that a Juvenile snapper under 40 cm is referred to as Pinkies.
-Once over 40cm it’s classified as a snapper.

 Have a look at our video on kayak fishing for snapper in Port Phillip Bay

 How to catch snapper Fishing Guide for Port Phillip Bay and Western Port

 We would highly recommend reading our detailed guide on how to catch snapper.
 To maximize catch rates use your marine electronics and try to find schools of snapper on your sounder.
 You can either do this in a familiar location or if you need help finding snapper then become a FishingMad Member as we detail regular fishing reports, locations, and GPS marks for you.
 As the image shows below your looking for bunches of fish packed tight generally holding the bottom.
 The arch shapes will be the signs that they are snapper.
 If you find a school of snapper in an aggressive mood they’ll take just about any bait or soft plastic.

 School of snapper located in 9 meters deep in Port Phillip Bay

 Rod & Reel Setup for Snappers ( Gear Guide )